CHEAT SHEET · BOCCONIPREP.LT

 WHEN TO APPLY

 First round: test in September.
 Second: November.
 Third: February.
 The first round matters more than you think.
 Seats drop fast for each later round.
-BIEMF often fills after the first.
+The most competitive programmes often fill after the first.

 WHAT NOT TO DO